POM: Prescription only medicine

 The Patient Information Leaflet (PIL) is the leaflet included in the pack with a medicine.
 It is written for patients and gives information about taking or using a medicine.
 It is possible that the leaflet in your medicine pack may differ from this version because it may have been updated since your medicine was packaged.

-The text only version may be available from RNIB in large print, Braille or audio CD.
-For further information call RNIB Medicine Leaflet Line on 0800 198 5000.
+The text only version may be available in large print, Braille or audio CD.
+For further information call emc accessibility on 0800 198 5000.
 The product code(s) for this leaflet is: PL20693/0007.

 ROSICED 7.5 mg/g cream

 ROSICED 7.5 mg/g Cream

 Read all of this leaflet carefully before you start using this medicine.

 In this leaflet:

 1. What ROSICED 7.5mg/g Cream is and what it is used for

 2. Before you use ROSICED 7.5mg/g Cream

 3. How to use ROSICED 7.5mg/g Cream

 1. WHAT ROSICED 7.5mg/g Cream IS AND WHAT IT IS USED FOR